hlonsdaleUCSD/cse15l-lab-reports/index.md

 ![Image](ConnectionClosed.png)

-I was stuck here for a while, attempting to connect on my macbook, before I decided to try logging in on one of the lab PCs.
+I was stuck here for a while, attempting to connect on my macbook, before I decided to try logging in on one of the lab PCs instead.
 I performed the same sequence of `ssh` and entering my password, and it worked this time.
 So if you're seeing a similar issue to the one I had, try using a different computer and check if you can log in there.